Distance: 8 miles

 *Update/variant February 2019*

-Then, to make a bit more of a circular route out of it, we took the 2-mile Colby Canyon Trail down from the saddle to the road, and then walked the half-mile up the road back to the parking spot at Clear Creek.
-We didn’t measure or time any of it properly, but it’s probably about the same time- and distance-wise as the main route above.
+Then, to make a bit more of a circular route out of it, we retraced our steps 30 minutes and about 1.4 miles to the junction with the 2-mile Colby Canyon Trail at the water tank.
+This way it’s about 55 minutes and 2.5 miles down to the road, and a final 15 minutes and 0.8 miles up the road back to the parking spot at Clear Creek.
+Total time for this one, about 3 hours 20 minutes; total distance about 8.7 miles.
 A very nice loop!

 Admiring Strawberry Peak all sugar-dusted.